UPSC Exam Preparation: Topic of the Day – Mumbai to Ahmedabad High-Speed Rail (MAHSR) Project

 Bullet Train Project in India

 Owing to the growing economy and dependence on railways for transportation, India has planned to increase the speed of its trains.
-It has planned a multi-point strategy for running of high speed trains (with a speed >300 kmph), semi speed trains (with a speed >160 kmph to 200 kmph), introduction of fast & faster train sets and increasing the speed of existing trains.
+It has planned a multi-point strategy for running of high-speed trains (with a speed >300 kmph), semi speed trains (with a speed >160 kmph to 200 kmph), the introduction of fast & faster train sets and increasing the speed of existing trains.

 Mumbai-Ahmedabad Bullet Train

-The project fulfills the twin complimentary objectives of “Make In India” and employment generation.
+The project fulfils the twin complementary objectives of “Make In India” and employment generation.
 It is expected to give a stimulus to manufacture of advanced components and create about 15 lakh jobs in India.